 College is a time of major transition for most students.
-Having just left the rigid organization of high school, or the relaxed environment of being homeschooled, or re-entering the academic community after an absence, most college students are in a state of great change and in need of good advice.
+Having just left the rigid organization of high school, the relaxed environment of homeschooling, or re-entering the classroom after an absence, many college students are in a state of great change and in need of good advice.

-Without academic guidance, students can find themselves in college longer than neccessary because they aren’t taking courses that will satisfy a degree requirement.
+Without academic guidance, students could find themselves in college longer than necessary because they aren’t taking courses that will satisfy a degree requirement.
 It’s important to have a clear academic path that works towards completing a college degree or higher learning certificate.
-While having some college education is admirable, employers will most likely lean toward the candidates who have earned a college degree.
+While having some college education is admirable, employers will most likely lean toward the candidates who have completed programs and earned degrees.

 Advising Transitioning College Students

-Research has found that 75% of students enter college without having final decisions made about their careers, or even majors.
-Researchers Noel and Cuseo estimate that 50% – 75% of college students will change their major at least once during their college career.
-In their paper, Advising Students in Transition, complied in the book Academic Advising: A Comprehensive Handbook, Steele and McDonald found that some of the major reasons for students’ changing their major were:
+Research has found that 75 percent of students enter college without having final decisions made about their careers or majors.
+Noel and Cuseo estimate that 50 to 75 percent of college students will change their major at least once during their college career.
+In their paper, Advising Students in Transition, compiled in the book Academic Advising: A Comprehensive Handbook, authors Steele and McDonald found that some of the major reasons for students changing their major include:

-- Lack of information – It’s important to do as much research as possible when selecting an academic degree program and equally important, enrolling in the right courses that work toward fulfilling the degree requirements.
-Many college students make the mistake of enrolling in a course due to what works with their schedule or out of sheer interest.
-An academic advisor will guide students to make the best decisions based on their academic major and provide information and options that will help them fulfill their degree requirements without wasting time and money on classes that are irrelevant to their degree.
+It is important to do as much research as possible when selecting a degree program.
+Equally important is to enroll in the right courses that work toward fulfilling the degree requirements.
+Many college students make the mistake of enrolling in a course simply because it fits within their schedules or out of sheer interest.
+An academic advisor will guide students to make the best decisions based on their majors and provide information as well as options to help them fulfill their degree requirements without wasting time and money on irrelevant classes.

-- Outside influences – Students who are undecided about their major can be quite open to outside influences that could either help or hinder their decision in regards to selecting the right academic course.
-An academic advisor can help keep students focused on the end goal.
+Students who are undecided about their major can be vulnerable to outside influences that could either help or hinder their decision with regard to selecting the right academic course.
+An academic advisor can help keep students focused on important goals.

-- Developmental issues /Academic difficulties – There could be a learning disability factor that plays into the indecisiveness of selecting the right degree program and/or courses.
-Not being able to see the big picture in regards to completing the required credit hours needed can be quickly rectified with the assistance of academic advising.
-Advisors are able to identify such issues and recommend the necessary resources a student can utilize to excel in his or her academic career.
+There could be learning factors that play into the indecisiveness of selecting the right degree program and courses.
+Not being able to see the big picture with regard to completing the required credit hours needed can be quickly rectified with the assistance of academic counseling.
+Advisors are able to identify such issues and recommend necessary resources that students can utilize to excel in their chosen programs.

 The Key to Student Retention

-The answer to retaining and creating successful students is a strong academic advising program.
-Researcher C.L.
-Nutt states in a NACADA Clearinghouse of Academic Advising article, “Academic Advising and Student Retention and Persistence,” that:
+The answer to turning college hopefuls into successful students and retaining them can be found at the heart of a strong academic advising program.
+As researcher C.L.
+Nutt states in a National Academic Advising Association research article, “Academic Advising and Student Retention and Persistence:”

 “Academic advising is the very core of successful institutional efforts to educate and retain students.
-For this reason, academic advising … should be viewed as the ‘hub of the wheel’ and not just one of the various isolated services provided for students…academic advisors offer students the personal connection to the institution that the research indicates is vital to student retention and student success.”
+For this reason, academic advising should be viewed as the ‘hub of the wheel’ and not just one of the various isolated services provided for students.
+Academic advisors offer students the personal connection to the institution that the research indicates is vital to student retention and success.”

-It is absolutely critical to have academic advisors to serve as a beacon to students who need guidance throughout their career as college students.
+It is absolutely critical for students to have academic advisors to serve as their beacons throughout their college experience.

 Functions of a University Academic Advisor

-An academic advisor is not someone who simply hands you a schedule and calls you in if your grades are slipping.
-Far from that, the reach and influence of an advisor is much greater and far more important.
-Advisors are the contact, the one person in the huge machine of college who advocates for the individual.
+An academic advisor is not someone who simply hands you a schedule and calls you in if your grades are slipping; far from this being the case, the reach and influence of an advisor are greater and more important.
+Advisors are professionals advocate for students progressing through the academic system known as higher education.

-Astin went on to propose the three main functions of an academic advisor:
+Astin goes on to propose the three main functions of an academic advisor:

-- The Advisor works as educator or instructor who teaches students strategies for success and helps them understand curriculum, the purpose of their academic program, and encourages problem-solving critical thinking, and decision-making.
+- The advisor works as an educator or instructor who teaches students strategies for success and helps them understand the curriculum, the purpose of their academic program, and encourages problem-solving critical thinking, and decision-making.

-Academic advising is a central key to any student’s success in college.
-Unfortunately, academic advisors don’t get enough good press!
-Florida National University (FNU), a regionally accredited university in the South Florida region, aims to change this by educating students on the importance of academic advising.
-The advantage of personally meeting with an academic advisor will:
+Academic advising is key to any student’s success in college.
+Unfortunately, academic advisors don’t get enough credit.
+FNU, a regionally accredited private college serving the South Florida community, aims to change this by educating students on the importance of academic advising.
+The advantages of personally meeting with an academic advisor include: